 I support the recommendation to create a flag within the PAWS system that will identify courses that have an off-grid contact fourth hour as part of a class.
 Both the flagging and off-grid scheduling should require approval through the Dean’s office.

 2. Given the expressed interest across schools for 3-hour time blocks, CAP recommends that scheduling blocks A & C and/or B & D be designated as 3-hour blocks as well as 80-minute time periods.
 This would mean that departments could schedule 3-hour classes on two days/week (e.g., one three-hour class on Monday’s A/C and the second three-hour class on Thursday’s A/C).
 While it would be ideal for a department or program to schedule 2 such classes opposite each other, CAP recognizes that this may not be possible.
 CAP also recommends that each school review its need for such classes and develop guidelines for use of daytime 3-hour class offerings.
-Finally, CAP recommends that the scheduling of daytime 3- hour classes require the approval of the appropriate School Assistant Dean.
+Finally, CAP recommends that the scheduling of daytime 3- hour classes require the approval of the appropriate School Dean’s Office.

 It has been generally accepted at the College that shorter, more frequent classes are preferred – hence the data show that 53% of classes are 50-80 minutes; this is consistent with teaching-learning research as well.
 It has also been accepted that three-hour blocks are used appropriately at times and by certain departments to meet students’ needs and for pedagogical and enhanced learning experiences.
 It would seem that 3-hour time blocks should be exceptions based on compelling circumstances.
 Moving to three-hour blocks in the schedule without principles regarding appropriate use for 3-hour time blocks could present scheduling challenges for which chairs and deans would need to establish decision-making principles.
 CAP is recommending that each school review the need for such classes and develop guidelines however college-wide guidelines would help to facilitate school conversations.
 Double blocks for liberal learning courses could make it difficult for majors with other double blocks because of labs, clinicals, student teaching etc. to get their classes.
 There should be a review process, perhaps through Records and Registration, to determine potential impact.